-The C-5's remote control does not have a tape monitor selector button.
+The CT-6's remote control does not have a tape monitor selector button.
 Thus, if you connect a deck in the conventional manner, you can't select it as a source by remote control.
-See the alternate hook-up below which returns the deck's signal into the AUX input.
+See the alternate hook-up below which returns the deck's signal into one of the VIDEO inputs.

 The following is the conventional connection for one or two cassette decks.
-If you 1) don't plan to use the C-5's remote, 2) have a cassette deck that isn't remote control or, 3) don't plan to use the C-5's 2-zone capabilities, this hook-up is recommended.
-C-5
+If you 1) don't plan to use the CT-6's remote, or 2) have a cassette deck that isn't remote control this hook-up is recommended.